HACK3R-CRYPTO/property-tycoon-mantle/README.md

 - ETH/USD: 0xa6896dCf3f5Dc3c29A5bD3a788D6b7e901e487D8
 - MNT/USD: 0xCE0F753FDEEE2D0EC5F1ba086bD7d5087C20c307

 Backend fetches real-time prices for USDC, USDT, ETH, and MNT.
 Price feeds used for yield calculations and property valuations.
-RWA property values fetched from Chronicle when configured.
+RWA property values can be fetched from Chronicle when configured.
 Falls back to contract queries if Chronicle oracle not available.

+**Note:** Chronicle Oracle integration is implemented and ready for production use.
+For this demo, we are using MockRWA contract instead of real Chronicle Oracle RWA data.
+To use real Chronicle Oracle RWA, configure `CHRONICLE_RWA_PROPERTY_ORACLE` environment variable in backend and `NEXT_PUBLIC_ORACLE_RWA_ADDRESS` in frontend.

 ## MockRWA

-Uses MockRWA for demo and testing.
+**Currently using MockRWA for this demo.** Uses MockRWA for demo and testing purposes.
 Allows testing RWA linking without real tokenized assets.
 Perfect for hackathons and demos.
 Developers test property linking without deploying real RWA contracts.
 Easy to mint test properties to different addresses.

 MockRWA implements ERC-721 standard.
 Replaced with any real RWA contract following the same interface.
 Real RWA platforms require KYC and compliance.
 MockRWA allows immediate testing and demos.

+**Note:** Chronicle Oracle integration is fully implemented and ready for production.
+For this demo, we are using MockRWA instead of real Chronicle Oracle RWA data.
 Frontend checks for NEXT_PUBLIC_ORACLE_RWA_ADDRESS environment variable.
 If set, uses oracle-based RWA contract.
 If not set, falls back to MockRWA contract.
 Backend uses Chronicle Oracle for RWA property values when CHRONICLE_RWA_PROPERTY_ORACLE is configured.
-System handles both mock and real RWA contracts.
+System handles both mock and real RWA contracts seamlessly.

 ## Technical Excellence